 Alopecia is a chronic condition, so it can come and go.
 However, there are some people who only ever have one episode of this condition.

 The relationship between alcohol consumption and alopecia areata is not exactly clear.
-However, some researches suggest that alcohol can increase the risk of alopecia areata.
+However, some research suggests that alcohol can increase the risk of alopecia areata.

 The Severity of Alopecia Tool or SALT, as the name suggests, is used to measure the severity of alopecia areata.
 It does so by dividing the scalp into 4 sections, according to the size of their respective areas.
 The percentages are then added to get a final score.